alexdhaynes/alexhaynes.io/README.md

-# Alexandra Haynes
+# 2024 Portfolio Site: Alex Haynes

 See it here: [alexhaynes.io](https://alexhaynes.io)

 - this is my portfolio for 2024
-- going for "minimalist but foresty"
+- my 2024 vibes: "minimalist but foresty"
 - built with NextJS!